LyshaJaufar/voronoi_tesselations/README.md

 # About
 A Voronoi tessellation is a partition of a plane into regions close to each of a given set of objects.
 In the simplest case, these objects are just finitely many points in the plane (called seeds, sites, or generators).
 For each seed there is a corresponding region, called a Voronoi cell, consisting of all points of the plane closer to that seed than to any other.

+# What I Learnt
+* parse CSV files in Java

 # Applications
 There are numerous other applications of Voronoi diagrams.
 These include network analysis, computer graphics, medical diagnostics, astrophysics, hydrology, robotics and computational fluid dynamics.